Dynatrace version 1.206+

 Escaping special characters in attribute names or attribute values:

-Hint: By default, the Log viewer displays a maximum of 1,000 log events.
+Hint: By default, the log viewer displays a maximum of 1,000 log events.
 If you don't see expected results, run a more exact query or narrow down the timeframe to see better focused log data.

 Facets (displayed to the left of the table) provide you with an overview and the ability to filter the log data.
 Facets are automatically detected attributes of the data presented in the table.
 You can use them to quickly filter the result table data for a specific log data attribute.
 Each facet displays the ten most popular values for that attribute.
 To filter all values for a particular attribute (facet), create and run a query in the log viewer search.